browserengineering/book/book/visual-effects.md

 To match this use pattern, in Skia, surfaces form a stack.
-You can push a new surface on the stack, raster things to it, and then pop it off, which blends it with surface below.
+You can push a new surface on the stack, raster things to it, and then pop it off, which blends it with the surface below.
 When rastering, you push a new surface onto the stack every time you need to apply some visual effect, and pop-and-blend once you're done rastering all the elements